Marvelous Mushrooms

 As we begin to transition away from summer and move into fall, mushrooms are starting to pop up in the landscape.
 While spring is often thought of as the prime time to forage for edible mushrooms like the highly sought morels, the months of September and October are also ripe with fungi.
 This is due to the cooling temperatures and higher rainfall we receive in the Eastern Hemisphere which in turn creates an ideal climate for existing fungi to fruit.

-What’s now a worldwide phenomenon, interest in mushrooms in North America begins in prehistoric times and is linked to the Indigenous peoples of Mexico.
-Over in Europe leading taxonomists like Carl Linneaus devoted hardly any attention to the fungi kingdom and but despite early neglect, the study of mushrooms garnered a steady interest.
-In fact, the very first woman in Europe to describe a new fungal taxa did so during the height of Linneaus’s new taxonomic ordering.
+What’s now a worldwide phenomenon, interest in mushrooms had a slow start.
+There are early recordings of mushrooms dating to prehistoric times and links to the Indigenous peoples of Mexico.
+Leading European taxonomists like Carl Linneaus devoted hardly any attention to the fungi kingdom, so as the fields of sciences were being developed, mycology was left behind.
+Thankfully, things began to take a turn during late 18th century Europe.
+The very first woman to describe a new fungal taxa did so during the height of Linneaus’s new taxonomic ordering.
 Read on to learn about a few of the female scientists and illustrators whose early work informed our understanding of mushrooms today plus see a few examples of phenomenal fungi from the collections of the Oak Spring Garden Library.

 Anna Hussey (June 5, 1805)